ISISComputingGroup/ibex_developers_manual/Attocube.md

 # The Controller

-The Attocube ANC350 Piezo controller is currently supported in IBEX.
+The Attocube ANC350 Piezo controller was supported in IBEX but is currently mothballed as it's not actively used on any beamlines.
+Code is of course in git, see https://github.com/ISISComputingGroup/IBEX/issues/4488.
 The controller can be communicated with over USB or over Ethernet.
 IBEX uses the Ethernet communications.

 ## Enabling Ethernet